 4. Low Material Degradation

-The best regimes for preventing product degradation are discontinuous dense phase and solid dense phase.
-In these two regimes, two conditions exist:
+The best regimes for preventing product degradation are discontinuous dense phase and solid dense phase in which two conditions exist:

 (a) Low velocity

-(b) Stable conditions, i.e., in a plug flow or solid dense phase regime there is no inter-particle activity.
-That is, particles do not collide with each other.
+(b) Stability, i.e., there is no inter-particle activity, meaning particles do not collide with each other.

-These two conditions combined produce very low rates of degradation – often with very fragile materials.
+These two conditions combined produce very low rates of material degradation – often important when conveying very fragile materials.

 5. Minimal Segregation of Blended Materials

-Many processes mix and blend two or more materials, e.g., glass industry, food processors, chemical processing, etc. Once the blending process is complete, the material must be conveyed without causing separation of the ingredients.
-Often, there is considerable difference in the characteristics of the ingredients, e.g., particle size, particle density, etc. If the conveying velocity is high, e.g., a dilute phase system, the individual particles will tend to convey at different velocities and separate as they are airborne.
+Many processes mix and blend two or more materials such as glass, food, and chemical processes.
+Once the blending process is complete, the material must be conveyed without separation of the ingredients.
+Often, there is considerable difference in the characteristics of the ingredients, e.g., particle size and particle density.
+If the conveying velocity is high, as is the case in a dilute phase system, the individual particles tend to convey at different velocities and separate as they are airborne.

-The best regime for this application is the discontinuous dense phase.
+The best regime for these applications is discontinuous dense phase.

 6. Smaller ancillary equipment

-(a) Smaller filters may be used which will reduce the first cost of the system and subsequent maintenance costs.
+(a) Smaller filters, which will reduce the initial cost of the system and subsequent maintenance costs.

-(b) Smaller compressors and dryers may be used which will reduce the cost of the installations and reduce energy consumption.
+(b) Smaller compressors and dryers, which will reduce the cost of the installation and reduce energy consumption.